fortify/gha-setup-fod-uploader/README.md

 ## Inputs

 ### `version`
 **Required** The version of the Fortify Uploader to be set up.
 Default is `latest` if not specified in the workflow.
+See [FoD Uploader Releases](https://github.com/fod-dev/fod-uploader-java/releases) for a list of available versions.

 ## Outputs